ArtOfCode-/concaten/README.md

    languages like C, as part of the implementation of passing parameters to methods; however, Concaten's is persistent.
 3. **strongly but optionally strictly typed** - Most methods related to variable assignment take a type as an optional parameter, and check that the datum to be stored is of that type.
-However, they are optional parameters, and duck typing works fine in Concaten.
-At the same time, objects of one type are never implicitly converted to another type by the language -- though, of course, words, including those in the standard library, are free to. (c.f. `puts*`, and indeed all standard library words ending in `*`)
+They are **optional**, however, and duck typing works fine in Concaten.
+At the same time, objects of one type are never implicitly converted to another type by the language -- though, of course, words, including those in the standard library, are free to. (c.f. all standard library words beginning `*`)
 4. **hyperdynamic** - Every keyword is an overrideable (though *not* replaceable) word, and everything is an object that can have methods monkey-patched in or out.
 Every function's code can be read, analyzed, and changed at runtime.
 The one exception to this is an object's properties -- to allow fundamental objects